ha-pu/webscrap_ishares/readme.md

 The iShares ETFs use three different currencies: US Dollar, British Pound, and Euro.
-Therefore, I convert prices and dividends to Euro in order to compre the ETFs.
+Therefore, I convert prices and dividends to Euro in order to compare the ETFs.

 ## 3.a Get exchange rates